mflatt/gc-demo/README.txt

  * manual = manual allocion and deallocation (i.e., not GC)

- * gc = basic mark-and-sweep with a cooperative C program
+ * gc = basic mark-and-sweep for a cooperative C program

- * cgc = conservative mark-and-sweep with an uncooperative C program
+ * cgc = conservative mark-and-sweep for an uncooperative C program

  * gengc = generational mark-and-sweep

  * 2space = 2-space copying GC; allocated objects move during a GC

- * gen2space = 2-space copying GC
+ * gen2space = generational 2-space copying GC

 The "common/tree.c" program provides a synthetic workload of allocating a binary tree up to some depth, optionally creating and